We are happy to present our complete review of the best free Bootstrap calendars you can use with all your web applications.

 Additional options are one-click today’s date selection, clear and close.
 You can also move between months but that’s pretty much it.
 Sure, it may be simple, but that’s enough for most users – including us.

-Calendar V13 is similar to the previous one because it offers a date range selection.
+Calendar V13 differs from the previous one because it offers a date range selection.
 Great for bookings but you can use it for anything else you find applicable.

-Date selection appears as a drop-down that includes the same three functions as Calendar V11.
+Date selection appears as a drop-down with the same three functions as Calendar V11.
 The mobile experience is also great, date fields stacking one on top of the other.

 You can make date range selection even more simpler with Calendar V15.
 The functions are reduced to the bare minimum, giving an option of specific day selection only.